flipperdevices/flipperzero-firmware/README.md

 - Add a folder to SD card named `music_player` (FMF and RTTTL/TXT files)
 - Eventually, if all possible apps are added to [applications/meta/application.fam](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/blob/unleashed/applications/meta/application.fam), your DFU will not install due to size.
 However, currently, all apps @ 803KB DFU has been tested to install successfully.
 </details>

+## Open PRs Checkedout & Not Merged In Main:
+- [[FL-2633] Move files from /int to /ext on SD mount #1384 (By nminaylov)](https://github.com/flipperdevices/flipperzero-firmware/pull/1384)

 </td><td>
 <details>
   <summary><B>All Changes/Features</b></summary><br/>